 Upon completion of the project, the OWHC will work with the participating city to present the project as a Case study, or will publish the conclusions of the project on its website.

 SELECTION CRITERIA FOR AWARDING A GRANT

 - The participant must work for a city that is a member in good standing of the OWHC for the past three (3) years or more (including the current year).
 A city whose inscription on the World Heritage List as well as membership with the OWHC is less than three (3) years old, is also eligible if it has always paid its annual fees since joining the organization.

-- The project must be presented on the City2City platform, no later than Friday April 19, 2019.
+- The project must be presented on the City2City platform.

 - The project must address one or more of the following issues: